m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 [<img src="https://m-emre-yalcin.github.io/mavi.svg" alt="Mavi logo" width="200px" />](https://github.com/m-emre-yalcin/mavi)

-> Create an abstracted and extendible server from one JSON file!
+Create an abstracted and extendible server from one JSON file!
 This module aims to lift repetitive works that you have made every time building a server from scratch.
->

 > Please visit [GitHub](https://github.com/m-emre-yalcin/mavi) to see the project.

-Mavi is born from my social network project "Lorinto".
-When I was developing my project's [API](https://api.lorinto.com), I realized I have some reusable and easy-to-understand patterns in my architecture.
-So I want it to be open-sourced and shared with the world.

-You can visit my social network platforms' [API](https://api.lorinto.com) and the [Web](https://lorinto.com/login) to see what [Mavi](https://github.com/m-emre-yalcin/mavi) can offer.

 ## [Skill Details](#skill-details)